dasmiq/passim/README.md

 pip install git+https://github.com/dasmiq/passim.git@seriatim#egg=passim
 ```

-Since passim defaults to the JSON format for input and output, it is convenient to have the [command-line JSON processor jq](http://stedolan.github.io/jq/)
+Since passim defaults to the JSON format for input and output, it is convenient to have the [command-line JSON processor jq](http://stedolan.github.io/jq/) installed.
-installed.

 ## Aligning and Clustering Matching Passage Pairs

 ### Structuring the Input

 The input to passim is a set of _documents_.
 Depending on the kind of data you have, you might choose documents to be whole books, pages of books, whole issues of newspapers, individual newspaper articles, etc.  Minimally, a document consists of an identifier string and a single string of text content.

 For many text reuse detection problems, it is useful to group documents into _series_.
 Text reuse within series could then be ignored.
 We may, for example, be less interested in the masthead and ads that appear week after week in the same newspaper and more interested in articles that propagate from one city's newspapers to another's.
 In that case, we would declare all issues of the same newspaper&mdash;or all articles within those issues&mdash;to have the same series.
 Similarly, we might define documents to be the pages or chapters of a book and series to be whole books.

-The default input format for documents is in a file or set of files containing one JSON record per line.
+The default input format for documents is in a file or set of files containing one JSON record per line, i.e., the [JSON Lines format](https://jsonlines.org/).
 The record for a single document with the required `id` and `text` fields, as well as a `series` field, would look like:
 ```
 {"id": "d1", "series": "abc", "text": "This is text."}
 ```

 Note that this must be a single line in the file.
-This JSON record
-format has two important differences from general-purpose JSON files.
-First, the JSON records for each document are concatenated together,
-rather than being nested inside a top-level array.
-Second, each
-record must be contained on one line, rather than extending over
-multiple lines until the closing curly brace.
-These restrictions make
-it more efficient to process in parallel large numbers of documents
-spread across multiple files.
+This JSON record format has two important differences from general-purpose JSON files.
+First, the JSON records for each document are concatenated together, rather than being nested inside a top-level array.
+Second, each record must be contained on one line, rather than extending over multiple lines until the closing curly brace.
+These restrictions make it more efficient to process in parallel large numbers of documents spread across multiple files.

 In addition to the fields `id`, `text`, and `series`, other metadata included in the record for each document will be passed through into the output.
 In particular, a `date` field, if present, will be used to sort passages within each cluster.

-Natural language text is redundant, and adding markup and JSON
-field names increases the redundancy.
-Spark and passim support
-several compression schemes.
-For relatively small files, gzip is
-adequate; however, when the input files are large enough that they do
-not comfortably fit in memory, bzip2 is preferable since programs can
-split it into blocks before decompressing.
+Natural language text is redundant, and adding markup and JSON field names increases the redundancy.
+Spark and passim support several compression schemes.
+For relatively small files, gzip is adequate; however, when the input files are large enough that they do not comfortably fit in memory, bzip2 is preferable since programs can split it into blocks before decompressing.

 ### Running passim